-Butea Monosperma, also known as Butea frondosa is a species of medicinal plant belonging to the family Fabaceae is native to tropical South Asia, Pakistan, India, Bangladesh, Nepal, Sri Lanka, Burma, Thailand, Laos, Cambodia, Vietnam, Malaysia and western Indonesia.
+Butea Monosperma (Flame of the Forest), or Butea frondosa is a species of medicinal plant belonging to the family Fabaceae.
+And is native to tropical South Asia, Pakistan, India, Bangladesh, Nepal, Sri Lanka, Burma, Thailand, Laos, Cambodia, Vietnam, Malaysia and western Indonesia.

-It is a medium-sized deciduous tree that reaches 15 m in height.
+It is a medium-size deciduous tree that reaches 15 m in height.
 The leaves are pinnate, with a petiole of 8-16 cm and three leaflets, each 10-20 cm long.
-The flowers are 2.5 cm long, are orange-red in color, and are produced in clusters up to 15 cm long.
+Moreover, flowers are 2.5 cm long, are orange-red in color, and grow in clusters up to 15 cm long.
 The fruit is a pod of 15-20 cm long and 4-5 cm wide.

-It is used for wood, resin, fodder, medicine and dye.
-The tree produces a gomoresin, called kamarkas in Hindi, it is used in certain dishes.
-Gum is also known as Bengal Kino, and is considered valuable by pharmacists, due to its astringent qualities, and its use to tan leather due to its tannin.2
+Besides, Butea Monosperma is commom for wood, resin, fodder, medicine and dye.
+As the tree produces a gomoresin, or kamarkas in Hindi, which is popular in certain dishes.
+Besides, gum or in other words Bengal Kino, as it is commonly refer to; is highly valuable by pharmacists, due to its astringent qualities, and its use to tan leather due to its tannin.

-In West Bengal it is associated with spring, especially through the poems and songs of Nobel Prize winner Rabindranath Tagore, who compared his bright orange flower with a flame of fire.
-In Santiniketan, where Tagore lived, this flower has become an indispensable part of the celebration of spring.
-The plant has given its name to the city of Palashi, famous because the historic Battle of Plassey was fought there.
+Moreover, in West Bengal, the tree has a strong tie with spring, especially thanks to the poems and songs of Nobel Prize winner Rabindranath Tagore.
+Who compares the bright orange flower with a flame of fire.
+And, in Santiniketan, where Tagore is from; this flower is an indispensable part of the celebration of spring.
+As the plant has given its name to the city of Palashi, famous because the historic Battle of Plassey.

 Indications: it is used as an astringent.
 The seeds give an oil used as a vermifuge.